 Until this moment, I'd only seen myself

 straight on, as we usually do, in

 mirrors and photographs.
 Now I was

 profile from four feet away.
 I looked at

 my body, the body I knew so well, and

 the same sort of gratitude toward my

 served me well, but I no longer needed

 it.
 I had absolutely no attachment to

 it.
 Whatever constituted the self I knew

-my memories, my personality were outside,
+my consciousness, my memories, my

 prison of flesh.